 Koenigsegg Agera RS (278 mph)

 The beefed up version of the Agera R which maxed out at 273 mph is currently the fastest car in the world.
 At least officially.
 Koenigsegg’s factory driver Niklas Lilja has recorded a two-way average top speed of 277.9 mph in it, during early November 2017.
 For those into specifics, Agera RS’ runs were clocked at 284.55 mph and 271.19 mph.
-Wind and elevation were the reasons for seemingly wide gap between the two, but the Agera RS did make it both ways.
-Not surprising considering it’s powered by a 5.0L twin-turbo V8 made out of aluminum.
+Wind and elevation were the reasons for the wide gap between the two, but the Agera RS did make it both ways.
+Given that it has an aluminum 5.0L twin-turbo V8 engine, this is hardly surprising.
 An engine that generates a whopping 1,160 hp and 944 pound-feet of twist.

 Hennessey Venom F5 (301 mph)

-Behold the first ever mass production vehicle that’s broken the 300 mph threshold.
+Behold the first ever mass production vehicle that’s broken the 300 miles per hour threshold.
 Or so John Hennessey claims, at least.
-Presented at the SEMA 2017, Hennessey Venom F5 is an upgrade over their previous record holder the Venom GT.
-Built from the ground-up, the Venom F5 boasts all-new carbon fiber body and chassis weighing only 2,950 pounds.
+Presented at the Las Vegas Motor Show in 2017 show, Hennessey Venom F5 is an upgrade over their previous record holder the Venom GT.
+Built from the ground-up, the Venom F5 boasts all-new carbon-fiber body and chassis weighing only 2,950 pounds.
 Together with the engine, of course.
 Speaking of which, Hennessey’s newest addition draws power from a 7.4L twin-turbo aluminum V8 capable of producing 1,600 hp and 1,300 lb-ft of torque.
 Thanks to this behemoth of a powerplant, the Hennessey Venom GT should be able to hit 186 mph in 10 seconds.
-It should also be able to accelerate to 249 mph and brake down to a full stop in under 30 seconds.
-The fastest car in the world, ladies and gentlemen.
-By the way, it’ll cost $1.6 million.
+It should also be able to accelerate to a world record breaking 249 mph and brake down to a full stop in under 30 seconds.
+By the way, it’ll cost $1.6 million, making it one of the expensive cars out there!